Anish Giri: Notable games

-Giri vs Magnus Carlsen, TATA Steel (2011).
+Giri vs Magnus Carlsen, Tata Steel (2011).
 Neo-Grünfeld defense: Exchange Variation.
-Giri wins in 22 moves and was quoted later as saying "Carlsen will probably not lose like this again in the next ten years".
+Giri wins in 22 moves after Carlsen blundered a piece.
+Giri was quoted later as saying "Carlsen will probably not lose like this again in the next ten years".

-Giri vs Ding Liren, Xinqiao Cup (2017).
-Giuoco Piano.
-Giri sacrifices a rook in a decisive kingside attack.

-Giri vs Ding Liren, Candidates, Yekaterinburg Russia (2021).
-Ruy Lopez.
-Giri sacrifices a bishop to win in a deferred-exchange variation Ruy Lopez.
+Giri vs Ding Liren, Candidates, Yekaterinburg, Russia (2021).
+Ruy Lopez: Giri sacrifices a bishop to win in a deferred-exchange variation Ruy Lopez.
 Giri moved into second place in the tournament after the win, a half-point behind Nepomniachtchi.
-Giri eventually dropped to third place in the tournament.
+Giri eventually finished third in the tournament.

+Giri vs Magnus Carlsen, Tata Steel, Wijk aan Zee, Netherlands (2023).
+Queen's Indian Defense.
+Giri picks up his first win against Carlsen in 12 years after capitalizing on blunders Carlsen made throughout the game.
+Giri was tied in first place in the tournament alongside Nodirbek Abdusattorov after the win.
+Giri eventually edged Abdusattorov out to win the tournament.

 Personal life

-Giri is fluent in Russian, English, and Dutch and moderately proficient in Japanese, Nepali and German.
-He is married to fellow chess player and international master Sopiko Guramishvili; the couple were married on 18 July 2015.
-They have two sons.
+Giri is fluent in Russian, English, and Dutch and moderately proficient in Japanese, Nepali, and German.
+He is married to fellow chess player and international master Sopiko Guramishvili; the couple got married on 18 July 2015.
+They have two sons and a daughter.
+In an interview during the Candidates Tournament 2020–2021, Giri stated that he no longer possessed Russian citizenship.

-He annotated a number of top games for the popular chess site ChessBase, and has written several articles, including analyses of his own games for chess magazines, such as New in Chess, 64 (chess magazine), and Schach Magazin 64.
+He annotated a number of top games for the popular chess site ChessBase, and has written several articles, including analyses of his own games for chess magazines, such as New in Chess, 64, and Schach Magazin 64.
 He used to be a columnist for the magazine ChessVibes Training.
-Giri has created two Chessable courses, featuring the Sicilian Najdorf and French Defence openings, which has led to some banter among other GMs.
+Giri has created four Chessable courses, featuring the Sicilian Najdorf, Sicilian Dragon, French Defence and Grünfeld Defence openings, which has led to some banter among other GMs.

 In 2014, Giri published his first book, My Junior Years In 20 Games.